surma/surma.dev/content/things/spreadsheet.md

 ## Expression evaluation

-My first thought when reading the problem description was that even a two hour time frame is not enough to write a full expression parser.
+My first thought when reading the problem description was that a two hour time frame (let alone one hour) is not enough to write a full expression parser.
 Even without referencing the value of other cells, something as simple as `1+2*3` would need a parser that respects operator precedence.
 Instead, my immediate thought was to ask the interviewer if using `eval()` is acceptable, while pointing out that I am aware of the potential security impliciations.

 > **Note:** If writing parsers is your strength, go for it!
 Use the ambiguous phrasing to interpret the problem in a way that makes you look good!